branyoto/verifier/README.md

 During compilation :

 - The classes/records annotated with @Verified implement Verifiable
     - The method verify is implemented using Verification#and() and every field annotated with a verification and every field that is a type annotated with @Verified
         - Except if annotated with @NotVerified or if the enclosing element has auto verification disabled

+You can trigger manually the verification on a class/record that is annotated with @Verified by using the function `Verification#verify(Verifiable, Class<? extends Accumulator>)`

+## Accumulator

+The accumulator is an interface used to group failed verifications

+To implement your custom Accumulator you will need to define a method to accumulate values, a method to call at the end of the verification and a method that return the current accumulator with a prefix (useful with collection of elements or nested verification)

 # Disclaimer